 Nix the Chosen One premise.
 I would be incorrect if I said this trope is never well-done or can’t work.
 However, it’s problematic to use with reckless abandon because you come dangerously close to spreading the dreaded The-Main-Character-Is-Special-Cuz-Reasons virus.
 Once it enters the atmosphere, it will cause every other character to speak in cryptic phrases regarding the protagonist’s destiny.
 Perhaps you should just make the main character stand-apart by having them actually do something.

 Have them fail at least once.
 Which is more interesting?
-The tail of the Underdog that overcame insurmountable odds and repeated failures to eventually reach victory, or the story about the person that wins every single time?
+The tale of the Underdog that overcame insurmountable odds and repeated failures to eventually reach victory, or the story about the person that wins every single time?
 One Punch man doesn’t count.

 Give them interests and hobbies.
 This seems like an obvious one, but it’s something that’s often overlooked.
 You can tell quite a bit about a person by what activities they engage in during their free time.
 Perhaps your person likes medieval reenactments, or beekeeping.
 The sky is the limit.
 Just find a way to make them stand out.